rodinhart/metalui/readme.md

 ## You can probably explain that better, but what is the upshot?

-No need for caching, or a virtual DOM.
+No need for caching, or a virtual DOM, or component lifecycle.
 Because the arguments to a component function are no longer held hostage by the false premise they are declarative/pure, components are free to receive static data, dynamic data, services or any other context in a normal<sup>8</sup> way.
+You don't even have to use observables, you could use message passing, or a message queue, or anything else.

+## But what are the costs?

+Because components are stateful and independent, they can receive updates to data even though the component is no longer required.
+Imagine a component that is only displayed when there are selected items: when the selected items are cleared the component might receive this update before its parent.
+Therefore, the component must check that there are selected items, and exit if there are not<sup>9</sup>.
+Subsequently the parent will render and destroy its children.

+To avoid needless rerenders, a component must carefully choose what updates to observe on the data.
+You have to do this in any framework; in React it is done by careful arrangement of reference<sup>10</sup> equality for props, and memoization.
+Metalui just makes the need and implementation explicit.

+Although these rules are tedious, I believe them the lesser of evils and much simpler than all the rules of other frameworks.

+## Hmm, we'll se.
+Bottom line here?

+An order of magnitude increase in performance, an order of magnitude decrease in memory usage, and an order of magnitude decrease in bundle size<sup>11</sup>.

 ## Ah, here are the footnotes